-Students will take a set of 5 Program Core courses which are designed to provide the tools necessary to address the business problems that face organizations today.
+Students then take a set of 5 Program Core courses which are designed to provide the tools necessary to address the business problems that face organizations today, which are integrated with 4 Elective courses.
+Chosen in consultation with their advisor, students select elective courses, which provide focused training for specific positions / industries.